occivink/mpv-image-viewer/README.md

 `pan-follows-cursor`: pan the image in the direction of the cursor
 `cursor-centric-zoom`: (de)zoom the video while keeping the same part of the image under the cursor
 `align-border`: align the border of the image with the border of the window
-`zoom-invariant-add`: pan the image by the same amount, regardless of the zoom
-`rotate-video`: rotate the image in 90 degrees increment
+`pan-image`: pan the image in a direction, optionally ignoring the zoom or forcing the image to stay visible `rotate-video`: rotate the image in 90 degrees increment
 `reset-pan-if-visible`: reset the pan if the entire image is visible
 `force-print-filename`: print the filename, even if console output is disabled